 The news at present is grim and we all wonder what we can do to help.
 Viola players, this is your chance!
 You can upgrade your instrument and contribute to humanitarian relief in Ukraine.
 100% of the price of the first of these violas to sell will go towards this vital cause.
-The proceeds of the second will fund violin making students to make a viola for a talented young player without the means to buy an instrument of her own.
+The proceeds of the second will fund projects that support the training and development of violin making students.

 These two violas were made by father and son, Maurice and Martin Bouette.
 Maurice was the founder of the Newark School of Violin Making and his son Martin went on to become one of the most capable makers and restorers of his generation.
 These instruments date from the time that Martin was a student at the violin making school in Mittenwald, Germany.
 They were generously donated by Martin’s widow Susan and have been set up as a project with Susan’s friends Andrew and Anneleen Fairfax and Helen Michetschläger.